The 50mm lens is my favorite lens. I can use this lens for portraits, events, street photography, etc.

 It certainly will not disappoint you.
 The beauty of flowers or even streets and people can be recorded well even though we are using a lens that has a reputation for blurred images (bokeh).

-In order to get a relatively large area to “accommodate” the desired objects, we often use one of the oldest photography techniques, which is still effective until now, namely by moving back and forth.
+In order to get a relatively large area to “accommodate” the desired objects, we often use one of the oldest photography techniques, which is still effective now, namely by moving back and forth.

 Well, for the sake of beautiful images, isn’t it worth it?